Sell smarter, not harder

 Two people in an office setting, one sitting and the other standing, collaborate over a laptop.

 Your Etsy shop is now live.
-The last thing to do is keep an eye on what’s working and what’s not.
+The final step is monitoring what’s working and what isn’t.
 Regular check-ins help you spot trends, fix weak listings, and grow sales over time.

 Collect data